 Cauliflower has gotten a very popular reputation as of late as the perfect vegetable to hide in food.
-Rice it and add it to a rice dish or to make a pizza crust.
-Or blend it up and you can create creamy, veggie packed cheese sauces.
+Rice it and add it to a rice dish or blend it up and you can create creamy, veggie packed cheese sauces.

 - Healthy Alfredo Sauce.
 Another kid favorite in my house, this creamy sauce tastes like Alfredo.